dumlutimuralp/antrea-packet-walks/part_b/README.md

 - The source and destination MAC addresses of the second line is from backend1 pod MAC to frontend pod MAC (the flow that will be explained in this section)
 - The source or destination IP addresses are always frontend pod IP and backend pod IP

-**Note 2:** Reason that backend1 pod populates the destination MAC address with frontend pod' s MAC (rather than antrea-gw0 MAC which the request came in with as source MAC) is that frontend pod and backend pod are on the same subnet, hence frontend pod replies to backend pod' s ARP request directly.
+**Note 2:** Reason that backend1 pod populates the destination MAC address with frontend pod' s MAC (rather than antrea-gw0 MAC which the request came in with as source MAC) is that frontend pod and backend1 pod are on the same subnet, hence frontend pod replies to backend1 pod' s ARP request directly.
+So backend1 pod has the frontend pod IP/MAC in its ARP table.

-The response that backend1 pod has generated has the following values in the Ethernet and IP headers and this will be the flow that this section will focus on.
+The response that backend1 pod generates has the following values in the Ethernet and IP headers and this is the flow that this section focuses on.

 - Source IP = 10.222.1.47 (backend1 pod IP)
 - Destination IP = 10.222.1.48 (frontend pod IP)
 - Source MAC = f2:32:d8:07:e2:a6 (backend1 pod MAC)
 - Destination MAC = be:2c:bf:e4:ec:c5 (frontend pod MAC)

-OVS will manipulate the above flow as shown below (to make it processed by Kube-proxy managed iptables NAT rules again)
+OVS will steer this flow as shown below (to make it processed by Kube-proxy managed iptables NAT rules again)

 ![](2020-09-22-21-44-43.png)